‘Nature gone mad!’

 Duncan ‘Dean’ Parkin (The Cyclops) – War of the Colossal Beast

 Test pilot Bruce Barton (Duncan Parkin) is missing and his girlfriend, Susan Winter (Gloria Talbott) organizes a search party, sent out in the jungles of Mexico.
-The team of scientist Russ Bradford (James Craig), mining expert Martin “Marty” Melville (Lon Chaney Jr.) and pilot Lee Brand (Tom Drake) fly into an unknown territory.
+The team of scientist Russ Bradford (James Craig), mining expert Martin “Marty” Melville (Lon Chaney Jr.) and pilot Lee Brand (Tom Drake) fly into unknown territory.
 While searching the area, however, they uncover giant mutated earth animals such as giant snakes and lizards, behemoth bugs, oversized mammals.

-More importantly, they encounter a mutated 50-ft tall, one-eyed human monster who became disfigured due to an exposure to radioactivity from massive radium deposits in the area.
+More importantly, they encounter a mutated 50-ft tall, one-eyed human monster who became disfigured due to exposure to radioactivity from massive radium deposits in the area.
 He kills Melville but appears to recognise the girl…

 “Some of the later horror sequences seem strong for the children, although they are probably more inured to this sort of thing than their elders.
 Jack H. Young’s special makeup, the technical effects by Bert Gordon, and Ira Morgan’s camera work all combine to create some effective horror sequences.”
 The Hollywood Reporter

 ” … like most of Gordon’s output there’s fascinatingly weird curiosity in viewing The Cyclops with its endearingly inept special effects as the rear projected images often having that low budget patented partially invisible look to them and the stilted and often time unintentionally hilarious dialogue.”
-Dick Vincent, The Oak Drive-In
+The Oak Drive-In

 “The special effects (and they are certainly “special”) are the usual melange of “ghost” critters that crop up in Gordon’s flicks.
 Nonetheless they have a malignant charm about them that will make your eyes bug out and your jaw drop at their brazen crudity.
 And yet the eye has it as the make up job for the single orbed giant of the title surpasses all the tackily rendered, superimposed pituitary pestilence of the enlarged iguanas, spiders and birds.”
 Cool Ass Cinema